 1.1.
-This security policy (hereinafter: “Security Policy”) is an integral part of Terms provided by Tokens.net platform and cannot, in any way, be separated from them.
-By using the Terms you automatically agree with Security Policy.
+This security policy (hereinafter: “Security Policy”) is an integral part of the Terms provided by the Tokens.net platform and cannot, in any way, be separated from them.
+By using the Terms, you automatically agree with the Security Policy.

 1.2.
-If any misalignment between Security Policy and Terms, Terms shall prevail.
+If there is any misalignment between the Security Policy and the Terms, the Terms shall prevail.

 2. User’s Responsibility

 2.4.
-The Operator may prompt you to change your credentials, if not regularly updated by you, and you are solely responsible to chose such to substantially differ from your other credentials (e.g. not using passwords same as your social media profiles, emails, names or any kind of simplistic terms) and top limit access to your account by keeping them secure and confidential.
+The Operator may prompt you to change your credentials, if not regularly updated by you, and you are solely responsible to choose such that substantially differ from your other credentials (e.g. not using passwords that are the same as your social media profiles, emails, names or any kind of simplistic terms) and to limit access to your account by keeping them secure and confidential.

 2.5.
-You shall take care that your computer is not compromised and you have to regularly monitor your computer performance, install appropriate antivirus software, avoid installing software from unknown sources, opening email attachments from unknown senders and avoid visiting risky websites (e.g. pornography, downloads, games, free applications).
+You shall take care that your computer is not compromised, and you must regularly monitor your computer performance, install appropriate antivirus software, avoid installing software from unknown sources, opening email attachments from unknown senders and avoid visiting risky websites (e.g. pornography, downloads, games, free applications).
 You are solely responsible to take all security precautions to prevent your computer from being hacked.

 2.6.
-We cannot guarantee that all the information, programs, texts, etc. contained in the Platform are free from the interference by malicious programs such as viruses, trojans, and other kinds of malware, therefore, your login to the Platform or use of any services offered by this Website, download of any program, information and data from the Platform and your use thereof are your personal decisions and you shall bear any and all risks and losses that may possibly arise therefrom.
+We cannot guarantee that all the information, programs, texts, etc. contained in the Platform are free from interference by malicious programs such as viruses, trojans, and other kinds of malware; therefore, your login to the Platform or use of any services offered by this Website, download of any program, information and data from the Platform and your use thereof are your personal decisions, and you shall bear any and all risks and losses that may possibly arise therefrom.

 2.7.
-You shall immediately inform the Operator if you suspect any unauthorized use of our account or if your account credentials are compromised, lost or stolen.
+You shall immediately inform the Operator if you suspect any unauthorised use of your account or if your account credentials are compromised, lost or stolen.

 2.8.
-You are liable to observe the security and authentication and any procedures whilst using services of the Platform and timely inform the Operator or any suspicious activities or observations.
+You are liable to observe the security and authentication and any procedures whilst using the services of the Platform and timely inform the Operator of any suspicious activities or observations.

 2.9.
-You shall immediately inform the Operator if you suspect any violations to the security rules.
-The Operator may provide you with instructions how, even not being logged into the Platform, to initiate a temporary freeze of your account.
-The Operator may charge you for temporary freeze or unlocking of your account on your request.
+You shall immediately inform the Operator if you suspect any violations of the security rules.
+The Operator may provide you with instructions about how, even not being logged into the Platform, to initiate a temporary freeze of your account.
+The Operator may charge you for a temporary freeze or unlocking of your account on your request.

 2.10.
-If the Operator detects any suspicious activity related to your Account, the Operator may, request additional information from you, including verifying identification, or temporary freeze transactions and logins until a review is conducted; in any way, the Operator is not obligated or required to do so and it is subject to its sole discretion.
-The Operator shall not be liable nor responsible for any loss incurred by the User as a consequence of conducting security measures.
+If the Operator detects any suspicious activity related to your Account, the Operator may request additional information from you, including verifying identification, or temporarily freeze transactions and logins until a review is conducted; the Operator is in no way obligated or required to do so, and it is subject to its sole discretion.
+The Operator shall not be liable or responsible for any loss incurred by the User as a consequence of conducting security measures.

 2.11.
-You shall log out from the Platform after any use from a shared computer by taking proper steps at the end of session, such as pressing logout and terminating internet browser session.
+You shall log out from the Platform after any use of a shared computer by taking proper steps at the end of the session, such as pressing logout and terminating the internet browser session.

 2.13.
-You shall not adopt any action that will induce unreasonable size of data loading on the network equipments of the Operator.
+You shall not adopt any action that will induce an unreasonable amount of data to load onto the network equipment of the Operator.

 2.14.
-As required to maintain system consistency intact, as well as general order and security of transactions on the Platform, the Operator reserves the right to close relevant orders and take other actions in case of any suspicion of malicious sale or purchase or any other events disturbing the normal order of transaction of the market as well as unilaterally determine whether you have violated any of the covenants mentioned before and, according to such unilateral determination, apply relevant rules and take actions thereunder and temporary or permanently terminate services to you, without your consent or prior notice to you.
+As required to maintain system consistency intact, as well as the general order and security of transactions on the Platform, the Operator reserves the right to close relevant orders and take other actions in the case of any suspicion of a malicious sale or purchase or any other events disturbing the normal order of transactions on the market as well as unilaterally determine whether you have violated any of the covenants mentioned above and, according to such unilateral determination, apply relevant rules and take actions thereunder and temporarily or permanently terminate services to you, without your consent or prior notice to you.
 Any loss or costs arising from such actions shall be solely borne by the user.